trevorius/Rocket_Elevators_Controllers/readMe.md

 the python version runs in terminal using : python3 Residential_Controller.py the javascript version runs in the terminal also using nodeJS. once installed use:  node Residential_Controller.js

+all programs run automatically creating seperate buildings for each test scenario and displaying the elevator status and floors in the terminal logs.

+EXTRAS:

+        - both JS and PY check the elevators online status and if they are full before moving. scenario III will not work unless you reduce the load in the full elevator to below 10 000 on prompt

+        - if you call Building.alarm() for any Building class (Scenario1, Scenario2, Scenario3) all online status will be switched to the opposite of the buildings alarm status that will log a warning message if it's alarm is switchend on. as displayd on scenB building (an example of a possibility to make buildings bigger and more complex in this case a 66 floor building with 4 collumns of 5 elevators)

+        - In Javascript a delayed callback function will move the idle elevators to a calculated ideal position dependant on how many elevators are Idle